A comparative study of Higgs boson production from vector-boson fusion: General characteristics of gluon-gluon fusion, and production

-Figure~\ref{fig:rel_fraction} (left) shows the relative fraction in the cumulant $\Sigma(p_T) \equiv \int_{p_T}^\infty \mathrm{d}p_{T,H} (\mathrm{d}\sigma / \mathrm{d}p_{T,H})$ of the different Higgs boson processes as a function of the Higgs boson transverse momentum.
-The gluon-gluon fusion~(ggF) process dominates for the transverse momentum range displayed, while the fraction of Higgs plus two-jet events due to \VBF is roughly flat.
-In Fig.~\ref{fig:rel_fraction} (right), a requirement is made that the event contain at least two jets, reducing significantly the fraction from gluon-gluon fusion.
-The gluon-gluon fusion relative yield remains flat across the whole range, while the \VBF{} relative fraction decreases at very large $p_{T,H}$.
-Associated VH production, on the other hand, increases with Higgs boson $p_T$ due both to the $s$-channel nature of the process, and the enhancement from valence quark PDFs.
-At very large $p_T$ the two jets from the vector boson decay in \VH are highly boosted and might regularly be merged into a single jet depending on the jet cone size.
+In Fig.~\ref{fig:rel_fraction} (right), a requirement is made that the event contain at least two jets, using the fiducial phase-space considered in our analysis (at least two anti-$k_T$ jets with $p_T^{\text{jet}} > 30\ \text{GeV}, |y^{\text{jet}}|<4.4$), aiming to reduce the fraction from gluon-gluon fusion.
+Here we consider ggF(+2 jets) at NLO~QCD (combined with LO mass effects), and \VBF, $V(\to jj)H$ and $t\bar{t}H$ (all-hadronic) at NLO QCD $\times$ NLO EW.
+The setup for the ggF(+2 jets), \VBF and $V(\to jj)H$ NLO QCD predictions are detailed in Section~\ref{sec:setup}, while the $t\bar{t}H$ (all-hadronic) NLO QCD prediction is obtained with Sherpa, considering LO on-shell hadronic top decays.
+The relative EW corrections are taken identical to the inclusive case, as their impact is driven by the kinematics of the hard scattering process.
+The gluon-gluon fusion relative yield remains rather flat across the whole range, as does the \VBF{} relative fraction.
+Associated VH production, on the other hand, increases with Higgs boson $p_T$, however the increase is significantly milder than in the inclusive case.
+In fact, at very large $p_T$ the two jets from the vector boson decay in \VH are highly boosted and might regularly be merged into a single jet depending on the jet cone size.
 The two-jet requirement is then only fulfilled due to higher-order radiation.
+The \ttH process contributes up to 10\% at very large $p_T$.
+However, its impact is further suppressed via additional VBF-type selections (in particular requiring large dijet invariant masses) and/or b-jet